mrenrich84/CV/README.md

 #### Numbers freak
 A good part of hydrographic surveying involves filtering data on statistic models (Standard Deviation and 95% confidence as basic examples).
 Within it, I found out how keen I am on statistics, data and playing with it in general.

+When I buyed the restaurant, I suddenly started collecting the most statistics as possible, which then I used to redefine opening hours, personnel shifts, but also to redefine production or assess structural changes of the establishment.

 #### Happy feedback receiver
 I learned to positively receive feedback, even strong ones, deeply reflecting on them.